casbloem/vue-luxon/readme.md

-#### Change default options
+## Change default options

-You can change the default options with the second argument of the Vue.use functions.
+You can change the default options with the second argument of the Vue.use function.

 ```javascript
 Vue.use(VueLuxon, {